baile320/bad-joke-generator/README.md

 ## Introduction
+This app was a coding challenge from a job interview (I have permission to post it).

 This app is a random joke generator.
 It uses jokes scraped from icanhazdadjoke.com to create a markov chain, and uses the probabilities from that chain to generate new jokes.

 ### App Structure